-As at 31 December 2021, the Group employed a total of 171 employees (2020: 183 employees) based in Hong Kong, Macau and the PRC.
-Employee costs (including the Directors' remuneration, wages, salaries, bonuses, other benefits and contribution to defined contribution pension plans) amounted to approximately HK\$60.9 million for the year ended 31 December 2021 (2020: HK\$42.4 million).
-The Group will endeavor to ensure that the employees' salary levels are in line with industry practice and prevailing market conditions and that employees' overall remuneration is determined based on the Group's and their performance.
+As at 31 December 2022, the Group employed a total of 159 employees (2021: 171 employees) based in Hong Kong, Macau and the PRC.
+Employee costs (including the Directors' remuneration, wages, salaries, bonuses, other benefits and contribution to defined contribution pension plans) amounted to approximately HK\$52.5 million for the Reporting Period (2021: HK\$60.9 million).
+The Group will endeavour to ensure that the employees' salary levels are in line with industry practice and prevailing market conditions and that employees' overall remuneration is determined based on the Group's and their performance.
+The Group also provides trainings to the employees to enhance their knowledge and maintain the quality of our services.